barykade/LAZ-OMC/README.md

 - Add Player Names
 - Add image of player races into turn mode
 - Create a list of current games visible on the page so you can see all the games we currently have going on
+- Base Health and attacking
+- Update UI for when turn switches when pressing back and forward
+- Save which player is current turn in database